CHeggan/AudioSet-For-Meta-Learning/PyTorch Classes/INCLUDED.md

 The folder contains some handy PyTorch classes / functions for using AudioSet.
 All of these were built around use in Windows 10, which is why there are a few extra classes     included.
+These extra classes are explained in their own documents, however a note here is that at the time of writing, they are not required when working in a Linux enviroment